wolveix/satisfactory-server/README.md

 - `/gamefiles` - this is for the game's files.
 They're stored outside of the container to avoid needing to redownload 15GB+ every time you want to rebuild the container.
 - `/savefilebackups` - the server will automatically backup your saves every 6 hours into this directory.
 - `/savefiles` - this is for the game's saves.
 They're copied into the container on start, and the saves will be copied back to the host every 30 minutes.
+- `/steam` - this retains your Steam credentials, simplifying the update process.

-You'll also need to provide your Steam username, password, and Steam Guard when you run the container.
+You'll also need to provide your Steam username, password, and Steam Guard code when you first run the container.
 To get your Steam Guard code, start the login process using the `steamcmd` Docker image, which will send you an email with the code in (you don't need to finish the login process in that image, you can just press `CTRL + C` to cancel it).
 You can run that image like this:

 ```
 docker run -it steamcmd/steamcmd +login Your-Steam-Username Your-Steam-Password